benji-8229/pastescrape/README.md

 2. Run `sudo python pastescrape.py` to generate directories and files.

-3. Configure `agents.txt` and `keywords.txt`.
-These are both newline seperated lists.
-Agents.txt contains user-agents that will randomly be used to keep our ip from being blocked.
-Keywords.txt determines what pastes are considered interesting.
+3. Configure `config.conf`, a sample is provided.
 Keywords are **not** case sensitive.

 4. Schedule it to run automatically in ***sudo's*** crontab.
 Running it every 5-6 hours should be plenty, and the longer you wait the less likely you are to get blocked.

 5. (Optional) cd to the `saved` directory and run `sudo python -m http.server 80`.
 This allows you to type your devices ip anywhere on your network and see the saved pastes.

 ### Todo
-merge user-agents and keywords into a single config file
+Convert .parsed.txt to a json file.